Even the safest drivers among us can be involved in an auto accident. The better prepared you are, the better you will be able to respond.

 Protect your health and your legal rights by following these steps in the accident’s aftermath:

 Even if you were not taken away by an ambulance, you may still be hurt.
 Many head and spinal cord injuries, soft tissue damage and internal injuries are not immediately apparent.
-Go to the emergency room or see your doctor as soon as possible.
+Go to the emergency room or see your doctor as soon as possible for any car accident injuries.

-The sooner you have an attorney protecting your legal rights, the better off you will be in the long run.
+The sooner you have a South Carolina personal injury attorney protecting your legal rights, the better off you will be in the long run.
 Schedule a meeting to discuss your case as soon as possible.

 If your crash resulted in property damage, injury or death, you are required by law to file a FR-10 insurance verification form with the Division of Motor Vehicles (DMV).
-You must file it within 15 days after the crash.
+You must file it within 15 days after the crash and start the claims process.

 You should report your accident as soon as possible to your auto insurance company.
-However, do not give a statement until you talk with your lawyer.
+However, do not give a statement until you talk with your car accident lawyers.
 Additionally, you do not have to speak with the other driver’s insurance company.
-Simply direct that insurance company’s calls to your attorney.
+Simply direct that insurance company’s calls to your car accident attorneys.

 Keep all of your crash-related documents in a folder.
 This includes:

-As you recover from the crash, keep a diary.
+As you recover from any type of crash, keep a diary.
 Make notes about the medical treatment you have received, and how the accident has impacted your work, your family and your lifestyle.

 Anything you state on social media such as Facebook and Twitter could impact your case.
 It is best to keep the details out of the public arena.